I used to work at a vet.

 It occurs when food travels through the digestive system too quickly — resulting in insufficient moisture being absorbed.

 This usually happens when the intestines become irritated and inflamed.

 Your dog’s intestinal distress could be anything from a mild case of upset stomach from something he ate to a sign of something more serious including worms, parasites, or even cancer.

 Fortunately, most episodes of doggie diarrhea that have sudden onset, are easily cured, and occur infrequently.
 They’re just a fact of doggiehood.

-While home remedies could save you a small chunk of change in a pinch, you should always consult with your veterinarian — at least via telephone — if the diarrhea has lasted more than 2 days.
-And if you really want to play it safe, then phone your veterinarian and let them know the very moment you notice that your dog has diarrhea.
+If you really want to play it safe, then phone your veterinarian and let them know the very moment you notice that your dog has diarrhea.
 Be sure to mention any other “symptoms” you’ve noticed, as well.
 Chances are, they’ll tell you to follow the same advice mentioned here for the first 24 to 48 hours.

 My Best Advice If Your Dog Has Diarrhea

 Personally, if a dog has diarrhea for more than 2 days in a row — then YES, I would definitely take that dog to the vet.
 Sooner rather than later.
 At the very least, a phone call to the vet is in order for some personal guidance over the phone.

 Keep in mind that “home remedies” should only be applied at the onset of diarrhea (the moment you first notice it)… before it’s had time to wear your dog down and before it has managed to freak you out as a caring dog owner.
 The more time that’s passed, the more urgency that you get your dog to the vet.